 The logistics process involves planning, sourcing, and transporting products, among many other things.
 Indeed, it would be a very complex line of work without technology.
 You’d have to contend with rapid changes, non-stop operations, and, not to mention, you’ll also have to factor in human error.

 Fortunately, the increasing demand for logistics is happening alongside the rise of new technological innovations to help speed things along and simplify the process.

-What started out as a technology for Bitcoin and other cryptocurrencies, blockchain technology has made its way into the logistics and supply chain industry.
+Blockchain technology started as a technology for Bitcoin and other cryptocurrencies, and it has made its way into the logistics and supply chain industry.
 It allows data to be stored on a shared global network, giving multiple companies and stakeholders real-time access to valuable information without letting them alter any of it.